BestReviews is reader-supported and may earn an affiliate commission. Details

-The 8.5-inch bottom is among the widest of the decanters we considered, optimizing aeration of your wine.
+The 8.5-inch bottom is among the widest of the decanters we considered, optimizing aeration.
 Bottom bell holds a full 750-milliliter bottle of wine at the proper level for perfect aeration.
 Lightweight and lead-free.
 Dries faster than some other models.
 Excellent customer service.

 No top or stopper.
-Angled top may make drying a challenge.
+The angled top may make drying a challenge.

-750ml capacity is great for smaller groups.
-Hollow, mid-century-inspired design looks great on any table.
+The 750-milliliter capacity is great for smaller groups.
+The hollow, mid-century-inspired design looks great on any table.
 Made from lead-free crystal glass.
-Pours without dripping due to slanted spout.
-Includes flexible decanter cleaning brush.
+Pours without dripping due to the slanted spout.
+Includes a flexible decanter cleaning brush.

-Smaller-base bottom may make it difficult to stand up properly, so place carefully, and note that a bump to the table could knock it over easily.
+The smaller-base bottom may make it difficult to stand up properly; could knock it over easily.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.